Willard's sooty boubou: Description

-The species main distinct trait is its gray-to-blue-gray eye color, in comparison to the reddish-black to black eye color typically found in the Mountain sooty boubou.
+The species' main distinct trait is its gray-to-blue-gray eye color, in comparison to the reddish-black to black eye color typically found in the Mountain sooty boubou.
 However, specimens collected as far back as 1910 were identified as having gray irises, but categorized as L. poensis.
 The species was also identified as being genetically diagnosable, differing 11.5% in uncorrected sequence divergence from the co-located Albertine sooty boubou.
-The species is named in honor of Field Museum of Natural History collections manager David Willard, with its common name also reflecting its plumage.
+The species is named in honor of Field Museum of Natural History collections manager David Willard, with its common name also reflecting its uniform black plumage.

 The species is also considered to be potentially threatened, due to occurring in a narrow elevational band between 1,200 and 2,000 meters that is heavily deforested for tea plantations.